-Well known for its pancake rocks (limestone cliffs carved by the ocean’s waters to resemble layered pancakes) and roaring blowholes, it also offers several half day hikes through coastal forests leading to ocean views or limestone caves.
+Well known for its pancake rocks (limestone cliffs carved by the ocean’s waters to resemble layered pancakes) and roaring blowholes, it also offers several half-day hikes through coastal forests leading to ocean views or limestone caves.
 Catching a west coast sunset is also a must-do on your visit, so save some time for an easy stroll along the main beach during the magical golden hour.

-Once in Jackson Bay make a lunch time stop at The Craypot, a tiny caravan right on the waterfront, where you can sample fresh fish and chips or whitebait, a local New Zealand favourite.
+Once in Jackson Bay make a lunchtime stop at The Craypot, a tiny caravan right on the waterfront, where you can sample fresh fish and chips or whitebait, a local New Zealand favourite.
 During various times of the year, you might also be lucky enough to spot Fiordland Crested Penguins, Hector Dolphins and Fur Seals.

 A word of caution, the west coast is notorious for the pesky sand fly, so you’ll want to stay covered and bring plenty of sandfly repellent with you.

 This quiet beach along the Southern part of the island is located between Fiordland and Invercargill, and while you’ll find thousands of colourful stones, semi-precious stones such as garnet and if you’re lucky, sapphires, you won’t find many people.

 Take in a surfing lesson on the bay and they might just join in on the fun.
-Once you’ve gotten your fill of swimming with dolphins, penguin spotting, and whale watching, don’t miss a stop at Slope Point – the most Southern point on the South Island, where you’ll be rewarded with stunning cliffside views and a straight line to the South Pole.
+Once you’ve gotten your fill of swimming with dolphins, penguin spotting, and whale watching, don’t miss a stop at Slope Point.
+It’s the most Southern point on the South Island, where you’ll be rewarded with stunning cliffside views and a straight line to the South Pole.

-Brittany is a travelling strength coach and yoga instructor from Chicago.
-She fuses her travel stories with her coaching background to help inspire and empower women to get comfortable being uncomfortable, and to take charge of creating their own adventures.
+Brittany is a traveling strength coach and yoga instructor from Chicago.
+She fuses her travel stories with her coaching background to help inspire and empower women to get comfortable with being uncomfortable, and to take charge of creating their own adventures.